vivlabs/instaclone/README.md

   [all](http://javascript.tutorialhorizon.com/2015/03/21/what-is-npm-shrinkwrap-and-when-is-it-needed/)
   [know](http://tilomitra.com/why-you-should-use-npm-shrinkwrap/),
   the state of the `node_modules` is not inherently reproducible from the `package.json` file.
 - Using `npm shrinkwrap` helps lock down exact package versions, but even this doesn't completely guarantee byte-for-byte repeatable installations if you're relying on the npm.org server.
 - Downloading from the global server, and even installing from the local cache, take a lot of time, e.g if you want to do rapid CI builds from a clean install.
 - Operationally, you may also want a more scalable solution to distributing packages than npm.org or even your own npm or cache server (which, incidentally, is likely to be a single point of failure).
 One solution is to archive the entire `node_modules` directory and put it somewhere reliable, like S3.

 But this can be slow if it's always published and then fetched every time you need it.
 It's also a headache to script.
 And it's doubly inconvenient in a continuous integration environment, where you want to re-install fresh on builds on all branches, every few minutes, and reinstall *only* when the checked-in `npm-shrinkwrap.json` file changes.

 Instaclone works well with `npm shrinkwrap`.
 It lets you specify where to store your `node_modules` in S3, and version that entire tree by the SHA1 hash of the `npm-shrinkwrap.json` file.
 You can then work on multiple branches and swap them in and out (a bit like how `nvm` caches Node installations).

-See above.
+See above for sample configs.